A Joint Model for IT Operation Series Prediction and Anomaly Detection: Experiments

 The prediction performance of our approach is studied on \textbf{KPI} dataset.
 It is compared to representative approaches in the literature and industry.
-They are classic approaches such as ARIMA and Prophet.
-The latter is recently developed by Facebook.
-Grid search is adopted in ARIMA within the range of maximum order \textit{5} to fine-tune the hyper-parameters, while Prophet runs with default settings.
-Our approach is also compared to standard Gated Recurrent Unit (GRU)~\cite{Cho2014} and LSTM that is popularly used for trend prediction.
-Usually the time series are mixed with noise and anomalies, which impact the performance of LSTM.
-In order to see the performance of LSTM with relatively clean data, another run, namely RM-LSTM is produced.
-For RM-LSTM, the input time series is cleaned.
-Namely, the apparently large or small statuses (suspected anomalies) along the time series are removed and filled with expected normal statuses, which is the same as filling the missing statuses in the preprocessing step.
-Since the exogenous series are not involved in this work, DA-RNN in~\cite{Qin2017} is not considered in the comparison.
-In addition, there are another two runs of approach, namely AD-TP and ADTP${^-}$.
-AD-TP denotes the two-step approach namely training VAE first and then training LSTM, to show the performance improvement brought by joint training.
-ADTP${^-}$ is configured with joint training, however without confidence weighting (Eqn.~\ref{eqn:nconfidence}).
-It is conducted to show the performance gain we achieve with the confidence weighting.
-For the fair comparison, the same hyper parameters are shared by all the above RNN-based models.
+They are classic approaches such as ARIMA~\cite{Box1976} and Prophet~\cite{Facebook2017}.
+The latter was recently developed by Facebook.
+Grid search is adopted in ARIMA within the range of maximum order \textit{5} to fine-tune the hyper-parameters.
+Prophet runs with default settings.
+Our approach is also compared to standard Gated Recurrent Unit (GRU)~\cite{Cho2014} and LSTM that is popularly used for prediction.
+Usually the time series are mixed with the noise and anomalies, which would impact the performance of LSTM.
+We further show the performance of LSTM with relatively clean data.
+In this run, LSTM is fed with data of which the apparent anomalies are replaced with estimated normal status values.
+This run is given as LSTM*.
+In addition, there are another two runs of our approach are conducted.
+They are P-AD and PAD${^-}$.
+P-AD undertakes two-step training.
+The VAE and LSTM were trained separately.
+This is to study the effectiveness of joint training.
+In PAD${^-}$, it was configured with joint training, however without confidence weighting (Eqn.~\ref{eqn:nconfidence}).
+It is to show the improvement we achieve with the confidence weighting (from SR).
+For the fair comparison, the same settings for all the hyper-parameters are shared by all the above RNN-based models.

-The prediction performance is summarized in Tab.~\ref{tab:predict}.
-As shown in the table, the performance from classic approaches is very poor.
+The prediction performance is summarized in Fig.~\ref{fig:predict}.
+As shown in the figure, the performance from classic approaches is very poor.
 Both ARIMA and Prophet show high prediction errors.
 As pointed out in \cite{hyndman2018}, the standard ARIMA normally converges to a constant in long-term prediction when the time series is stationary.
-In contrast, RNNs perform significantly better.
-Particularly, our approach demonstrates the smallest prediction error in all the metrics.
+In contrast, RNN based models such as LSTM, LSTM*, PAD perform significantly better.
+In particular, our model PAD achieves the best performance under Setup-2 and Setup-3.
+Moreover, a wide performance gap is observed between ours and the other RNN based approaches.
+As the values of anomalies are far from the normal ones, the prediction errors are large under Setup-1 for all the approaches.
+In this case, the performance gap between our approach and other RNN approaches is narrow.
+Nevertheless, our approach still shows the best performance in most of the cases.